-- 40. During its PIR of IFRS 9 Financial Instruments-Impairment, the IASB decided to consider in this agenda consultation the priority of matters related to accounting for financial guarantee contracts. - 41.
+- 41. During its PIR of IFRS 9 Financial Instruments-Impairment, the IASB decided to consider in this agenda consultation the priority of matters related to accounting for financial guarantee contracts. - 42.
 Stakeholders have said that IFRS Accounting Standards lack sufficient requirements relating to accounting for financial guarantee contracts (both those held and those issued by a company), resulting in diversity in practice.
-They have noted that financial guarantee contracts are widespread and hence the diversity in practice reduces the usefulness of information to investors. - 42.
-Stakeholders have raised the following application questions: - (a) on financial guarantee contracts held by a company: - (i) how to assess whether a held financial guarantee contract qualifies for inclusion in the measurement of expected credit losses for the related financial instrument; - (ii) if a held financial guarantee contract does not qualify for inclusion in the measurement of expected credit losses, how to separately account for it applying IFRS Accounting Standards;12 - (b) on financial guarantee contracts issued by a company: - (i) how to account for an issued financial guarantee contract, including how to calculate expected credit losses, if premiums are received over time-in particular, whether the issuer of a financial guarantee contract obligation.
+They have noted that financial guarantee contracts are widespread and hence the diversity in practice reduces the usefulness of information to investors.

+- 43. Stakeholders have raised the following application questions: - (a) on financial guarantee contracts held by a company: - how to assess whether a held financial guarantee contract qualifies for inclusion in the measurement of expected credit losses for the related financial instrument; - (ii) if a held financial guarantee contract does not qualify for inclusion in the measurement of expected credit losses, how to separately account for it applying IFRS Accounting Standards;14 - (b) on financial guarantee contracts issued by a company: - (i) how to account for an issued financial guarantee contract, including how to calculate expected credit losses, if premiums are received over time-in particular, whether the issuer of a financial guarantee contract recognises a receivable for future premium and a liability for its obligation separately or as a single net amount.15 - 44.
+Questions about issued financial guarantee contracts also arise from the classification and measurement requirements in IFRS 9, including the definition of a 'financial guarantee contract' (and the meaning of the term 'debt instrument' referred to in the definition).